 - Violate simple rules without realizing it (I knew a sales rep who hugged a CEO on a sales call!)

-- Challenged by problem solving
+- Challenged by problem solving (cannot develop a useable solution by analyzing the problem)

-- Have difficulty managing a project
+- Have difficulty managing a project (They may need constant supervision)

-- Struggle with time management
+- Struggle with time management (Inability to set priorities and deadlines and create efficiency)

-You need to objectively determine if your sales candidate has the capacity for rational thinking (common sense).
+Avoid hiring lousy sales candidates.
+Be sure to objectively determine if your sales candidate has the capacity for rational thinking (common sense).
 Use an in-depth sales assessment tool to help you uncover this hidden attribute that contributes to a sales rep’s success or failure.